Brian-Hicks/ustopo/README.md

 is updated regularly as a zip archive.
 This script operates on the `topomaps_all.csv` file in that archive.
 It will only download current maps from the US Topo series.

+To control the number of downloads, use the `--download=max` option.
+Specifying a `max` value of `0` will enable unlimited downloads.
+Otherwise, the program will only download up to the given value.
+A negative value will disable all downloads (identical to `--no-download`).
+Note that failed downloads do not count against the maximum.

 The `--mapname` format string uses fields from the catalog as placeholders.
 The default value is `{Primary State}/{Map Name}.pdf` which will place the map in a subfolder by state.
 Each placeholder is placed in braces and will be expanded for each map.
 For additional fields, read